 In 2017, 3 million Texans were 65 and older.
-By 2050 this population will grow to 9.4 million, according to the Texas Demographic Center.
-To meet the expectations and opportunities of this growing population, new and innovative ideas and programs are being developed and carried out in communities throughout the state.
-Innovators in Aging provides state-level recognition innovations positively affecting older adults.
-By highlighting innovators throughout the state, HHS hopes other Texans will be inspired to seek out new and creative ways to serve older adults.
+According to the Texas Demographic Center this population will grow to 9.4 million by 2050.
+New and innovative ideas and programs to meet the needs of this growing population are being developed and carried out in communities throughout the state every day.
+Innovators in Aging provides state-level recognition of the innovations positively affecting older adults.
+HHSC hopes that by highlighting innovators throughout the state others will be inspired to seek out new and creative ways to serve older adults.

 To be considered for an Innovators in Aging award, the nominee must serve older adults in Texas.
 Examples of innovations could include:

 - The development of partnerships to improve services to older adults

 - Research on new methodologies to treat chronic conditions

 - Community efforts to combat the stigma of aging